Build Your Money Machine To Last Life Time

 It is important to simplify your financial life wherever possible so that you can fully understand and take charge of what you have.
 If an investment is too complex for you to manage, don’t buy it.
 Simplifying your holdings will make it easy to determine how much cash your investments will pay you in the future so you can monitor the growth of your Money Machine.

 By taking control of her financial life, Sadie is well positioned to be financially free.
 When her investment picture looked like a spilled jigsaw puzzle, she was frustrated; she even considered quitting all other pursuits to deal with her financial life full-time.
 Now she has some peace of mind.
-She is enjoying building her financial future, even while she continues the other areas in her life that mean so much to her.
+She is enjoying building her financial future, even while she continues the other areas of her life that mean so much to her.

 Sadie’s so excited about her Money Machine that she’s teaching its principles to her nieces.
-Erica and Danielle came by with baby-sitting money in hand, and they’ve each set up a brokerage account for themselves to put in their money.
+Erica and Danielle came by with babysitting money in hand, and they’ve each set up a brokerage account for themselves to put in their money.
 Both girls have been tickled to watch their Money Machines grow.

-Danielle was so excited that she told a sixteen-year-old friend, Karen, to come see me so that she, too, could start a Money Machine.
+Danielle was so excited that she told a sixteen-year-old friend, Karen, to come to see me so that she, too, could start a Money Machine.
 Karen visited me, and we talked about growing money, the game of golf, the Rule of 72, and the many years Karen has to develop her financial resources.